This article, The Ultimate Guide to Gluten-Free Baking Flour, contains affiliate links. Please see my disclosures.

 - Ryze Gluten-Free Flour Mix

-I personally do not blend my own cup for cup gluten-free flour blend unless I’m following a recipe that says I need to (such as when I make my gluten-free challah recipe).
-I am completely satisfied with the gluten-free flour blends commercially available.
+I personally do not blend my own baking flour blend unless I’m following a recipe that says I need to (such as when I make my gluten-free challah recipe).
+I am completely satisfied with the blends that are commercially available.

 Gluten-Free Flours 101